Cable Issues: Type, Attenuation, Crosstalk, Termination, and TX/RX

 Exam Focus

 For N10-009 Domain 5, match the symptom to the layer.
-No link, link flapping, CRC errors, unexpected speed, low optical receive power, and polarity faults point toward Layer 1 before routing or application changes.
+No link, link flapping, CRC errors, unexpected speed, low optical RX power, and polarity faults all point to Layer 1 before you touch routing, DHCP, or application config.
+When a question offers both a physical and a logical cause for a symptom that includes errors or a dead link, the physical cause is almost always the intended answer.

-A copper run links up but shows many CRC errors and poor throughput after a wall jack was reterminated.
+A 1000BASE-T copper run links up but negotiates only 100 Mbps after a wall jack was reterminated.
 What is the most likely cabling problem?

 Which issues are physical cabling concerns?
 Select three.